joker64/PAYLOAD-MAKER/README.md

 Open terminal then : git clone https://github.com/joker64/PAYLOAD-MAKER.git

 # How To Use :
-go to the directory of PAYLOAD-MAKER & open terminal then : ruby PAYLOAD.rb & Chose the type of payload set your LHOST = your Ip Address. set your LPORT = the port of listener.
+go to the directory of PAYLOAD-MAKER & open terminal<br>
+then : ruby PAYLOAD.rb & Chose the type of payload<br>
+set your LHOST = your Ip Address.<br>
+set your LPORT = the port of listener.<br>
-Location of payload = the location that you want for the payload. and wait for the payload to genrate.
+Location of payload = the location that you want for the payload.<br>
+and wait for the payload to genrate.<br>